CPD guidance for social workers

 - CPD advice for social workers on extended leave (for example, maternity leave)

 - CPD blogs on a variety of topics, including different parts of the CPD standard

-If you cannot find the information you need or need specific advice or support, please email the CPD advice team at [email protected].
+If you need further support, contact the CPD advice team on [email protected].